Graduate International Students

 International applicants must submit two passport-style color photos taken within six months of application.
 The A&M System mandates that all international students have medical insurance with coverage in the United States.
 Students will be automatically enrolled and charged for health insurance as part of their matriculation.

-All application materials must be sent to the Office of International Student Services Graduate Studies.
-Applications cannot be processed and an I-20 cannot be issued until all materials are received and the applicant is admitted in the Graduate Studies Program.
+All application materials must be sent to the Graduate School.
+Applications cannot be processed and an I-20 cannot be issued until all materials are received and the applicant is admitted into the Graduate School.

-For more details about admission for international students, please contact the Office of Graduate Studies at firstname.lastname@example.org.
+For more details about admission for international students, please contact the Graduate School at email@example.com.